A science fiction cantata for narrator, mezzo-soprano, electronic instruments, and images

 Let us not forget the important role of sound and image in the “direction” of this work and its immediacy.

-I tried to put this work together as a model of combination of various expressive means; this is something I am often involved in at POLYTECHNON and other workshops.
+Answer 3: I tried to put this work together as a model of combination of various expressive means; this is something I am often involved in at POLYTECHNO and other workshops.

 Let us take sound.
 It is by no means a simple accompaniment, a naive “background”.
 Of course it creates atmospheres, but, what it mainly does is to form an independent narrative level.
 For example, sounds from cartoon films show how our hero experiences laughter, joy, anger, desire, thus enriching ordinary means of expressing such feelings through the words of the text.